airpublic/thing_api/README.md

 # Airpublic thingapi

-This API is responsible for accepting data from our things, out there on the internet.
-But it also has an admin interface and dashboards.
+This codebase is responsible for accepting data from our things, out there on the internet.
+It also has an admin interface, dashboards, and various other features.

 ## Getting started

-#####1.
-Set up containers
+##### 1. Set up containers

 ```bash
 docker-compose up
 ```

-#####2.
-Set up database
+##### 2. Set up database

 Run `docker exec -it postgres su postgres -c psql` and enter the following SQL: